Skip to main content

 pub fn body_json<T: DeserializeOwned>(&mut self) -> Result<T>

-Reads and deserialized the entire request body from json.
+Reads and deserializes the entire response body from JSON.

 §Errors